Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 Dr Bernard Beldholm

-For those of you considering an inner thigh lift, this article has everything you need to know.
+For those of you considering thighpasty, AKA an inner thigh lift, this article has everything you need to know.
 This is your guide to planning a thigh lift correctly.
 Proper planning makes a huge difference to get a good result.

 Inner thigh reduction

-An inner thigh lift is usually the second cosmetic surgery for post-weight loss patients, second only to the belt lipectomy.
+A Medial Thighplasty (Inner Thigh Lift) iis usually the second cosmetic surgery for post-weight loss patients, second only to the belt lipectomy.

 At our clinic, we understand that cosmetic surgery is a big decision.
 Doctor Bernard’s consultation comes with no pressure or obligation to make a decision on the spot.
 It is all about providing you with information so you can make an informed choice about how to reach your goals.